 The exotic market

-Next morning surprised us with unexpected drizzle but this did not stop us from going out and exploring Antwerp.
+Next morning of our weekend in Antwerpen surprised us with unexpected drizzle but this did not stop us from going out and exploring Antwerp.
 We had a quick breakfast on foot and we marched to another landmark – the Stadsschouwburg (The City Theater).
 Frankly speaking, we went there because of the international market.
 I love places like this.
 You can find fresh fruits and vegetables, olives, bread, meat, even clothes and, of course, chocolates.
 We tried different types of olives, typical Belgian sausages and a homemade Turkish borek.
 Yummy!

 Address: Theaterplein, Oudevaartplaats, Antwerpen 2000, Belgium